nzubechukwudavid/chat-app/client/README.md

 # Rail Hub - Real-Time Chat Application

 A feature-rich, real-time chat application built with React and Stream Chat.
-This project provides a complete messaging experience, including user authentication, team channels, direct messaging, and more.
+This project provides a complete messaging experience, including user authentication, team channels, direct messaging, and more

 ---